-A review of equality, diversity and inclusion was initiated by the Commissioner during 2015/16 and is being directed by the Head of Strategy and Inclusion.
-An advisory group has been established, to guide the development of a new, 10 year Inclusion Strategy.
-Officers have interviewed inclusion leads from organisations cited for best practice in the public, private and not-for-profit sectors, and engaged with senior managers, trades unions and support groups to inform the new strategic inclusion objectives and consequent action plan.
-Members received a draft strategy (FEP2590) at the Authority meeting in March 2016, with information about the Authority's Public Sector Equality Duty, and the Members' Equalities Working Group has subsequently received an update about the continuing development of the strategy.
-The final strategy will be represented to the Authority in June 2016 with an accompanying action plan to facilitate the change in approach.
+- 44. A review of equality, diversity and inclusion was undertaken by the then Commissioner during 2015/16.
+The outcome of the review has led to a new, 10 year Inclusion Strategy being developed and this was approved at the Authority meeting on 30 June 2016 (FEP2599).
+The strategy was the product of interviews with inclusion leads from organisations cited for best practice in the public, private and not-for-profit sectors, and engagement with senior managers, trades unions and support groups to inform the new strategic inclusion objectives and consequent action plan.
+Delivery of the action plan is being directed by the Head of Stategy and Inclusion.
+Given the long term nature of the strategy and associated action plan, an Inclusion Board chaired by the Commissioner has been established during 2016/17 to ensure delivery of the new approach. - 45.
 The Brigade's equality, diversity and inclusion performance is regularly reported to Members through the HR Digest.